Originality And Uncertainty Still Reign As 'Black Mirror' Enters Its 5th Season

 That's not to slight the other new episodes, by the way.
 Each of them creates a new world, introduces new characters and sets in motion a story that ultimately goes deep in very uncharted territory.
 The episode called "Smithereens" stars Andrew Scott — the sexy priest in the new season of Amazon's Fleabag — as a hired driver who kidnaps a passenger.
 That passenger is played by Damson Idris — who, oddly enough, also appears in the new Twilight Zone series.
 In that show's time-loop episode, called "Replay," he plays a student heading for college who is confronted by one dangerous situation after another.

 The Black Mirror episode titled "Rachel, Jack and Ashley Too" stars Miley Cyrus as a pink-wigged pop star whose manipulative manager has found a new way to exploit her using a tiny new high-tech toy called Ashley Too.
-The toy, which is part artificial intelligence, part talking-and-dancing mini-action figure, is aimed at teenage fans.
+The toy, which is part artificial intelligence, part talking-and-dancing action figure, is aimed at teenage fans.
 And it clearly hits the target when a young girl named Rachel (Angourie Rice) gets Ashley Too as a gift, and turns it on with a voice command.

 Notice that I've said almost nothing about what actually happens in these new episodes.
 That's because originality and uncertainty and unpredictability aren't just ingredients in the Black Mirror stew.
 They are the stew.
 And to experience just how good, and how different, this anthology series is — and has been, from the very start — you just have to sample it for yourself.